In Macra’s ongoing sim card registration exercise, some interesting issues have been brought to the fore. But first a little background.

-The act also has some regulatory provisions, among them the power to enforce mandatory registration of sim cards and generic numbers by Malawi Communication Regulatory Authority (MACRA).
-The sim card registration is intended to help law enforcers to identify the mobile phone sim card owners, track criminals who use phones for illegal activities, curb incidents such as loss of phone through theft, hate text messages, fraud, inciting violence and help service providers know their customers better.
+The act also has some regulatory provisions, among them the power to enforce mandatory registration of sim cards and generic numbers by the Malawi Communication Regulatory Authority (MACRA).
+The sim card registration is intended to help law enforcers identify the mobile phone sim card owners, track criminals who use phones for illegal activities, curb incidents such as loss of phone through theft, hate text messages, fraud, inciting violence and help service providers know their customers better.

 Macra has requested Malawians to register with their respective network operators before the end of March 2018.

 But the communication has not always been clear.
 Take some of the comments on Macra’s Facebook post below.

 People have expressed concern about the distance rural folk have to travel to register in this exercise.
 Macra has given reassurances that those people will be catered for on market days although this was not immediately clear from the onset.

 Another issue that people raised is that network operators normally collect information when subscribers are registering for services like mobile money services.
 Why couldn’t Macra use that information?
 There doesn’t seem to be an answer for that but without wanting to second guess them, perhaps the type of information collected for that registration is not up to Macra’s standard.
 Perhaps some of that information is outdated.
 I for one registered for mobile money a few years ago.

 Then there are those who seem to have no idea why this exercise is taking place.
 Anything to do with registration is treated as suspicious and an attempt by the government to track the citizenry.
 But if the message hasn’t been communicated properly I suppose it is in their right to become suspicious.